jscas/jscas-server/md/TicketRegistry.md

 upon ticket expiration; the expiration time should always be verified during ticket validations.

+See the subsections of this section for the requirements for each specific ticket type.

+## Login Ticket (LT)

+Merely implements the base ticket object.

+## Service Ticket (LT)

+Extends the base ticket object with the following properties:

++ `tgtId`: an identifier for the associated Ticket Granting Ticket.
+It *may* be the actual Ticket Granting Ticket `tid`.
-*Note:* a Service Ticket *may* have an additional `serviceId` property.
-This `serviceId` will be used during Single Log Out (SLO) if such is enabled.
-Thus, your ticket registry *should* support specifying a `serviceId` for new service tickets.
++ `serviceId`: will be used during Single Log Out (SLO) if such is enabled.
+The `serviceId` will be used to link Ticket Granting Tickets to services stored in a service registry.

+## Ticket Granting Ticket (TGT)

+Extends the base ticket object with the following properties:

++ `userId`: an identifier that ties the ticket to a specific user.
++ `services`: a list of services that have used this TGT.
+This list will be used during SLO.
+Each service in the list must be an object with the properties:

+    * `serviceId`: the same service identfier as was present on the ST.
+    * `logoutUrl`: the URL presented by the service during LT validation.

+  The `serviceId` will be used to find the corresponding service in the service registry during SLO.

 ## Methods